sobjornstad/dreamdir/README.md

 You may want to remove the `setlocal cpoptions+=J` (`:help cpo-J`) line from `vim/ftplugin/dream.vim` if you don’t want to double-space between sentences (see the “Formatting guidelines” section above).

+Tags functionality for vim is also included.
+The tags file contains tags for all dream ID numbers and all header values.
+You can do a number of handy things with this.
+Among others:

+* With a dream open, jump to a different dream N with `:ta N`, e.g., `:ta 900`.
+* With the cursor on a dream number (*see #900*), press `Control-]` to open that dream.
+* With a header value highlighted in visual mode, or with the cursor on top of a single-word header value, press `g]` to show all matching tags.
+This will show all the dreams that use that header value, along with the whole header line and the Title header of the matching dream (if available).
+* Search for header values containing *foo* with `:tjump /foo`.
+Along with being a handy way to do a quick search without having to leave your editor and run `dr` again, this is an easy way to answer questions about what tags you’ve previously used when you’re thinking of tags for the dream you’re currently writing up.

+Tags are stored in the file `.dreams.ctags` in your dreamdir folder.
+They need to be initially created as well as updated periodically by running `dr regenerate-tags`; any changes to headers or new dreams will not be known to Vim until the tags file is updated.

 The `dr` script
 ===============